CakeML/cakeml/floatingPoint/tools/dandelion/README.md

 A certificate checker for approximations of elementary functions.

+## Building Dandelion

+Dandelion relies on a copy of sollya (sollya.org).
+Therefore it is necessary to run `Holmake` in this directory to execute the code in `.hol_preexec`.

 ## Key theorems and definitions relating to the original ITP'22 paper

 The first phase is defined across the files `transcApproxSemScript.sml` and